🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 Key Takeaways

-• Maintain detailed consent logs with timestamps and source information.
+• Maintain detailed consent logs (timestamp, source, and the wording/version shown).

-• Implement strong security measures, including two-factor authentication.
+• Implement strong security controls, including two-factor authentication.

-• Sign DPAs with vendors and ensure they meet EU data residency standards.
+• Sign DPAs with vendors and keep your data processing documentation up to date.

-• Include clear privacy policy links on all sign-up forms and communications.
+• Include clear privacy policy links on every sign-up form and relevant email.

-• Use email verification tools to improve data accuracy and reduce bounces.
+• Use email verification and cleanup to improve data accuracy (deliverability helps, but it’s not GDPR compliance by itself).

-• Handle data erasure requests promptly and document all actions.
+• Handle data erasure requests promptly and log what you did.

 FAQ